Vivekjaiswal43348/Express_WsCubeTech/readme.md

 Lets convert checkToken from File level to route level middleware.

 ## env variables
-Added .env file with env constants and accessing those gloabbly withthe hep of `dotenv` library.
+Added .env file with env constants and accessing those gloabbly with the hep of `dotenv` library.

 ## Intro to Mongo DB
 MongoDB is an open-source, non-relational database management system (DBMS) that stores data in JSON-like documents.